Changissnz/nu_merchant_principal/README.md

 <ins>underminement</ins>.
 In an open world, members of
-group D will seek to undermine one another by possession and possibly utility of specific gains, reaped from a "middle ground" through a feedback loop that is a composite prediction by group D to enable at least one entity to "outperform" others.
-Outperformance would finally directly enable the advancement or fulfillment of at least one entity's interests for a broken gridlock.
+group D will seek to undermine one another by possession and possibly utility of specific gains, reaped from a "middle ground" through a feedback loop.
+The "middle ground" is a composite prediction by group D on what would enable at least one entity to "outperform" others.
+Outperformance would finally and directly enable the advancement or fulfillment of at least one entity's interests for a broken gridlock.

 ![image info](./images/gbg_diagram2.PNG)